barryclark/jekyll-now/FPV-getting-started-gear.md

 ___

-#### While I can't tell you the best way to build a drone from scratch (check out the youtube links above), I can show you some other very appealing ready-to-fly drones besides the Mobula6.
+#### While I can't tell you from experience the best way to build a drone from scratch (check out the youtube links above), I can show you some other very appealing ready-to-fly drones besides the Mobula6.

 A cinewhoop with a gopro mount: